isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 **6. I am an eligible business and I am a party to a contract eligible for renegotiation and termination.
 What if my contract has been terminated by the other party on or after 2 November 2020, and before I had the opportunity to seek relief under the Framework?
 Can I still seek relief?**

 Yes.
 If your contract was terminated by the other party on or after 2 November 2020, and before you had the opportunity to seek relief, you will still be eligible to seek to adjust your rights and obligations under the contract in accordance with the default terms of termination under the Framework.
-Please refer here <hyperlink to (2) Process for renegotiation of contract terms and termination of contract>
+Please refer [here](/realign/process-renegotiation).

 You will however not be eligible for relief where on or after 2 November 2020, and before your contract is terminated under the Framework:
 (a)	your contract has naturally expired without a renewal of the contract; or